Perkyrain/SerpentAI_wiki/Windows-Installation-Guide.md

 Then run `serpent setup` to install the remaining dependencies automatically.

-> In case of download failure, the package will be ignored without any warning at the end of serpent setup, this could lead to strange errors.

 ### You are now done with the installation on Windows!

 ## Installing Optional Modules